StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Events

-Events can be sent to the StackState receiver API using the `events` property of the [JSON object](send_telemetry.md#send-telemetry-over-http).
+Events can be sent to the StackState receiver API using the `"events"` property of the [common JSON object](send_telemetry.md#send-telemetry-over-http).

 All events in StackState relate to a topology element or elements.
 Any of the event properties can be used to define an event stream in StackState.